Falls in older adults: Screening and diagnosis

-When assessing a person who has fallen an eyewitness account of the incident is helpful.
-The person who fell may have had some loss of consciousness and may not be able to give an accurate description of the fall.
-In practice, these eyewitness accounts are often unavailable.
-30% of cognitively intact older people are unable to remember a documented fall three months later.
+When assessing a person who has fallen, an eyewitness account of the incident is helpful.
+However, the person who fell may have been temporarily unconscious, and may not be able to give an accurate description of the fall.
+In practice, these eyewitness accounts are often unavailable or not fully reliable.
+Before moving someone who has fallen, ensure they are not injured, that they won't be injured if they are moved, and that you will not be injured if you try to assist in lifting or moving someone.
+When possible, get assistance before moving someone who has fallen and encourage them to seek out medical attention.